 ZED stereo camera for Non-GPS Navigation¶

-- connect the flight controller and TX1 as shown on the NVidia TX1 as a Companion Computer wiki page
+connect the autopilot and TX1 as shown on the NVidia TX1 as a Companion Computer wiki page

 Configuration through the Ground Station¶

-enable communication between the TX1 and flight controller using the Setup the Pixhawk instructions from the tx1 setup wiki page
+enable communication between the TX1 and autopilot using the Setup the Pixhawk instructions from the tx1 setup wiki page

-- optionally set PRX_TYPE to 2 (enable using ZED’s depth map for object avoidance)
+optionally set PRX1_TYPE to 2 (enable using ZED’s depth map for object avoidance)

 Optionally you may also:

-Plug in the vehicle’s lipo battery so that both the TX1 and flight controller are powered
+Plug in the vehicle’s LiPo battery so that both the TX1 and autopilot are powered

-- Connect the flight controller to a ground station using a USB cable
+Connect the autopilot to a ground station using a USB cable

-If you are using Mission Planner as your ground station, once messages are successfully passing from the ZED/TX1 to the flight controller: - a proximity viewer should appear showing the distance to objects ahead of the vehicle (if PRX_TYPE was enabled above) - “Bad Vision Position” message should disappear from the HUD
+If you are using Mission Planner as your ground station, once messages are successfully passing from the ZED/TX1 to the autopilot: - a proximity viewer should appear showing the distance to objects ahead of the vehicle (if PRX1_TYPE was enabled above) - “Bad Vision Position” message should disappear from the HUD

-- Set the home position from the ground station map (from MP’s Flight Data screen, right-mouse-button-click on the map and select “Set Home Here”).
+Set the home position from the ground station map (from MP’s Flight Data screen, right-mouse-button-click on the map and select “Set EKF Origin Here”).
 The vehicle should appear on the map.

-- Setup an auxiliary switch to enable/disable object avoidance and move switch to the off position.
-Alternatively set PRX_TYPE to 0.
+Setup an auxiliary switch to enable/disable object avoidance and move switch to the off position.
+Alternatively set PRX1_TYPE to 0.
 This helps ensure the vehicle will not backaway from objects in AltHold mode which could surprise the pilot.

 Attempt to arm and take-off in Loiter mode